 Perhaps an outsourced or co-sourced internal audit is the right choice for your organization.
 Take a few moments to learn more about both of these professional options to see how each might work for your organization, and ultimately, which might give you the best results.

 The internal audit, according to the American Institute of CPAs (AICPA), allows organizations the chance to objectively and thoroughly examine, monitor and analyze the reliability of internal controls related to financial reporting to safeguard assets.
 The internal audit also helps to improve operational effectiveness and compliance pertaining to all relevant laws and regulations.
-Investopedia adds that audits can help you identify simmering issues before they officially become major problems, such as the attempt to steal intellectual property.
+Audits can also help you identify simmering issues before they officially become major problems.

 Either way—and for any other reason you might need an outside professional resource—outsourcing or co-sourcing might be just what your organization needs for your upcoming internal audit.

-When you hand over the reins of your audit to qualified professionals like one of our IA teams at I.S.
-Partners, LLC., they can perform an internal audit in about half the time that your in-house team can, thanks to decades of experience and the fact that your audit is their number one priority.
+When you entrust auditing to qualified professionals, like those at I.S.
+Partners, they can perform an internal audit in about half the time that an in-house team could.
+This is thanks to decades of experience and the fact that your audit is their number one priority.

-Following are just a few of the specific benefits that outsourcing can offer your organization:
+Following are just a few of the benefits that outsourcing can offer your organization:

 - Greater assurance and risk coverage.